nelexium/NELENITE/README.md

 # NELENITE

-A open-source passion-project for a general-purpose bot, focused on the game FFXIV.
+A open-source passion-project for a general-purpose Discord bot, focused on the game FFXIV.